Researchers in the Department of Population Sciences are working to:

 The Department of Population Sciences team brings together experts from a variety of fields:

 The goal of the Division of Cancer Etiology is to understand the causes of cancer.
 By understanding the causes of cancer, solutions can be developed to help prevent cancer, especially in people who are at highest risk.
 Scientists in the Division of Cancer Etiology have already made important discoveries about factors that may influence a person’s risk of developing cancer.

 CCARE is a broad initiative that facilitates the translation of scientific knowledge into community practice to reduce and eliminate inequalities in cancer outcomes.
 Our mission is to increase education and awareness of the most advanced practices in health care for all patients, bringing to underrepresented and underserved patients and communities the best that City of Hope has to offer.

-The Division of Clinical Cancer Genetics includes clinical services, research, and educational programs focusing on people who are at increased risk for developing cancer because of family history or personal risk factors.
+The Division of Clinical Cancer Genomics includes clinical services, research, and educational programs focusing on people who are at increased risk for developing cancer because of family history or personal risk factors.